-Luxury athleisure label Saski Collection — named after the daughter of Instagram fitness sensation, Tammy Hembrow — was looking for a way to build brand loyalty and thereby improve retention as well as lifetime customer value.
+Luxury athleisure label Saski Collection — named after the daughter of Instagram fitness sensation, Tammy Hembrow — was looking for a way to build brand loyalty.

-To do this, Saski Collection’s ecommerce team developed a loyalty tracking and rewards workflow that automatically emails its customer service team to send a $100 gift voucher to top customers as soon as they have crossed specific spend thresholds.
+After the launch of Shopify Flow, Saski Collection’s ecommerce team developed a loyalty tracking and rewards workflow which automatically emails its customer service team to send a $100 gift voucher to top customers who have reached a $1,000 spend threshold.

-In the wake of their implementation, the team has received many happy emails from customers, saying that already have or that they’re going to tell their friends about Saski Collection — proof that automation can help to build loyalty, delight, and new customers … in addition to making backend business workflows easier for your ecommerce team.
+Within the first seven days of using the new loyalty tracking and rewards workflow, Saski Collection saw a lift of 40,000+ visits to its ecommerce site.
+The team has also received many happy emails from customers, saying that they’ll tell their friends about Saski Collection – proof that automation can help to build brand word of mouth, in addition to making backend business workflows easier for your ecommerce team.

 “Shopify Flow enables us to build brand loyalty, plus grow traffic and word of mouth automatically,” notes Bella Laws, Head of Marketing & PR for Saski Collection.
 “We’ve also been able to prevent fraudulent orders and stockouts from impacting our long-term revenue growth.”